Home Apartments Transport The Area Athens Guide Parking Blog

 • Kataifi — shredded-filo pastry, walnut, syrup. €2.50–€3.50.

-• Milopita — apple pie, Greek style with cinnamon and walnut. €2–€3.
+• Milopita — apple pie with cinnamon and walnut. €2–€3.

-🍞 The bread case
+The bread counter

 Horiátiko